What is Pavlova?

 Pavlova, Australia’s national dessert, is one of my favorite desserts, both to eat and to make.
 It looks seriously complicated but couldn’t be easier.
-Its foundation (literally) is a cloud of meringue–crusty on the outside with a pillowy marshmallow interior.
-Next is a layer of sweetened whipped cream, and then usually a fruit of choice.
-I thought cranberry would be perfect for this Christmas Wreath Pavlova, and I happened to have these fantastic Sparkling Sugared Cranberries for a garnish.
+Its foundation (literally) is a cloud of meringue.
+The meringue bakes up crusty on the outside with a pillowy marshmallow interior.
+Next is a layer of sweetened whipped cream.
+Usually a fruit of choice is the crowning glory.
+It’s a natural fit for Christmas with its snowy white appearance and the ability to customize it endlessly.
+I thought cranberry would be perfect for this Christmas Pavlova, and I happened to have these fantastic Sparkling Sugared Cranberries for a garnish.

-A show-stopping Christmas dessert, this pavlova has it all: tart fruit, clouds of whipped cream, and airy meringue.
+A show-stopping Christmas dessert, this Christmas Wreath pavlova has it all: tart fruit, clouds of whipped cream, and airy meringue.

 - Pinch kosher salt